Emergency folder for family handover documents on table

 Paper Folder or Digital System?

-What matters most is that your information is organized and accessible to the people who may need it.
+What matters most is that the information is organised, up to date, and accessible to the people who may need it.
+A folder that exists but cannot be found is not much better than no folder at all.

 The Most Important Step Is Starting